JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkSentenceSplitter.md

 - `InsertChunk`: (boolean) Whether to insert the chunk in the paragraph or not.

-- `DefaultEntity`: (str) Sets the key in the metadata dictionary that you want to filter (by default "entity")
+- `DefaultEntity`: (str) Sets the key in the metadata dictionary that you want to filter (by default 'entity')

 For detailed usage of this annotator, visit [this notebook](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/Certification_Trainings/Healthcare/18.Chunk_Sentence_Splitter.ipynb) from our `Spark NLP Workshop`.